mgonnav/k-means/README.md

 ### For the given sample
 The given sample file was preprocessed to meet the above requirement.
-The file should be ready to use by deleting the first two lines of the original file
+The file should be ready to be used by deleting the first two lines of the original file
 (the one with the name of the columns and the blank line) and running the following command, which will give us the desired format.